xidaniel/OOP-in-Python-vs-Java/README.md

 ____________________________________________________________________________________________________________________________
  ## Inheritance and Polymorphism
  ### Java codeing example
-   - Java only supports single inheritance, which means classes in Java can inherit data and behavior from only a single parent class.
+   - Java only supports single inheritance, which means classes in Java can inherit data and behavior from only a single parent class
    - Java objects can inherit behavior from many different interfaces
-   - Interfaces provide a group of related methods an object must implement, and allow multiple child classes to behave similarly.
+   - Interfaces provide a group of related methods an object must implement, and allow multiple child classes to behave similarly
    - Interfaces only define the methods—they cannot define instance data or implementation details
    - Each class and interface needs to live in its own file